DIDSR/InSilicoICH/README.rst

         recruit example_inclusion_criteria.toml | generate

-Images and any hemorrhage segmentation masks will be saved in DICOM format in subdirectories under the selected `output_directory` specified in the study `input csv <default_study/default_study.csv>`_
+Images and any hemorrhage segmentation masks will be saved in DICOM format in subdirectories under the selected `output_directory` specified in the study list, a csv file containing all the planned study parameters, here called `default_study.csv <default_study/default_study.csv>`_.

-The output `default_study/default_study.csv` can then be used to reproduce the dataset again later using `generate`
+The output of `recruit <https://github.com/DIDSR/PedSilicoICH/blob/master/pyproject.toml#L45>`_ is the study csv file, here `default_study/default_study.csv <default_study/default_study.csv>`_, that can then be used to reproduce the dataset again later using `generate <https://github.com/DIDSR/PedSilicoICH/blob/master/pyproject.toml#L43>`_.

 View a Sample Dataset (local demo)
 ----------------------------------